brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**High Life**

+Space dads!
+I don’t know if this is a genre, but perhaps it should be since Interstellar, High Life, and Ad Astra all appear to answer: "what if dads, but in space".
+However there was a _lot_ of assault in this film... it’s largely about felons being jettisoned into space, and artificial insemination experiments, it turns out.
+If you like very grim space movies, this might be for you.

 **Promare**

 A wild visual ride with a rather bizarre (it’s Trigger, naturally) story of fire people and the folks who fight them.
 There’s mecha, tons of goofy jokes, and even though it felt a little long, it was fun.